camptocamp/c2cgeoportal/doc/integrator/build.rst

 * ``env.<organization>`` in a multi-organization project, these files will contain organization-specific configurations.
 * ``env.(dev|int|prod)`` environment specific settings, for example one for development, one for integration and one for production.
-This is not needed for projects managed in a K8S platform.
+This is not needed for projects managed in a Kubernetes platform.

 The usage of env file should be configured in the ``project.yaml`` file, in the ``env`` section.